mrpep/paips/docs/tutorial-3.md

       max_features: auto
 ```

-So the first step would be to wrap **sklearn.ensemble.RandomForestRegressor** into a Task.
+So the first step would be to code RandomForestRegressor task by wrapping **sklearn.ensemble.RandomForestRegressor**.
 We use a regressor because the dataset we are working on has a continous target (wine quality rated from 0 to 10).

 samples/tasks/__init__.py
 ```python